seehiong/noteflow/README.md

-# MIDI Keyboard Player with Computer Key Mapping
+# NoteFlow - MIDI Keyboard Player with Computer Key Mapping

 A beautiful, interactive web-based piano application that lets you play music using your computer keyboard or mouse.
 Perfect for learning piano, practicing songs, and exploring musical creativity.